 About the Accompanist

 Accompanist, Dorothy Travis, is active in the Greater Boston musical scene as a music director, accompanist, teacher and performer.
 She has an extensive background in musical theater direction, having prepared the casts and orchestras for dozens of productions.
-Favorites include Into the Woods, for which she received an EMACT award for music direction, Chorus Line, Evita, The Whiz and West Side Story with Theatre II of Melrose; Candide, Aida, and Putting It Together with French Woods Festival for the Performing Arts in the Catskills; Tommy, Lizzy Borden, Honk, and Damn Yankees with the Stoneham Theatre; Oklahoma, Kiss Me Kate, Les Miserables, Hairspray, and Beauty and the Beast with Brimmer and May High School, several memorable shows with Middlesex School in Concord and four Cabarets to benefit the Polymnia Choral Society
+Favorites include Into the Woods, for which she received an EMACT award for music direction, Chorus Line, Evita, The Whiz and West Side Story with Theatre II of Melrose; Candide, Aida, and Putting It Together with French Woods Festival for the Performing Arts in the Catskills; Tommy, Lizzy Borden, Honk, and Damn Yankees with the Stoneham Theatre; Oklahoma, Kiss Me Kate, Les Miserables, Hairspray, In the Heights and Beauty and the Beast with Brimmer and May High School, several memorable shows with Middlesex School in Concord and four Cabarets to benefit the Polymnia Choral Society.

-In her private piano studio, Dorothy believes in an eclectic approach for each student, providing a safe environment in which to cultivate each musician.
+In her private piano studio, Dorothy believes in an eclectic approach for each both adult and young students, providing a safe environment in which to cultivate each musician.
 She blends a combination of singing, ensemble work, sight reading, theory, harmony, technique, and repertoire to motivate students of all ages to find their inner muse.
 Her students have received recognition and awards from the Beethoven Society Scholarship Recital, MMTA Judged Festivals, and Polymnia's own Spotlight on High School Talent.